BenLauwens/Gutenberg/test/chapter04.md

 	Thus, ``f\left(x\right)&ltf\left(u\right)`` at all points of ``\left]a,b\right[`` that are not in the closed, finite subinterval ``\left[x_1,x_2\right]``.
 The function ``f``, being continuous on ``\left[x_1,x_2\right]``, must have an absolute maximum on that interval, say at the point ``w``.
 Since ``u\in\left[x_1,x_2\right]``, we must have ``f\left(w\right)\ge f\left(u\right)``, so ``f\left(w\right)`` is the maximum value of ``f\left(x\right)`` for all of ``\left]a,b\right[``.

-## Concavity and Inflections
+## Convexity/Concavity and Inflections

 Like the first derivative, the second derivative of a function also provides useful information about the behaviour of the function and the shape of its graph: it determines whether the graph is *bending upward* (i.e., has increasing slope) or *bending downward* (i.e., has decreasing slope) as we move along the graph toward the right.

 !!! definition

-	We say that the function ``f`` is concave up on an open interval ``I`` if it is differentiable there and the derivative ``f^\prime`` is an increasing function on ``I``.
-Similarly, ``f`` is concave down on ``I`` if ``f^\prime`` exists and is decreasing on ``I``.
+	We say that the function ``f`` is convex on an open interval ``I`` if it is differentiable there and the derivative ``f^\prime`` is an increasing function on ``I``.
+Similarly, ``f`` is concave ``I`` if ``f^\prime`` exists and is decreasing on ``I``.

-The terms “concave up” and “concave down” are used to describe the graph of the function as well as the function itself.
+The terms “convex” and “concave are used to describe the graph of the function as well as the function itself.

-Note that concavity is defined only for differentiable functions, and even for those, only on intervals on which their derivatives are not constant.
+Note that convexity/concavity is defined only for differentiable functions, and even for those, only on intervals on which their derivatives are not constant.
 According to the above definition, a function is neither concave up nor concave down on an interval where its graph is a straight line segment.
-We say the function has no concavity on such an interval.
-We also say a function has opposite concavity on two intervals if it is concave up on one interval and concave down on the other.
+We say the function has no convexity/concavity on such an interval.
+We also say a function has opposite convexity/concavity on two intervals if it is convex on one interval and concave the other.

 !!! definition